IMAP-Science-Operations-Center/sds-data-manager/README.md

 ### Deploy

-You will need to make a copy of app_template_dev.py file with a different name and keep a copy of it locally.
+You will need to make a copy of app_template_dev.py file with a different name (app_<name>_dev.py) and keep a copy of it locally so that it will not be committed.
 In your own copy there are two important configuration items which you can alter:

 1) AWS_PROFILE (<profile>)